madeindra/simplicity/README.md

      Replace `username` with your GitHub username

 And that's it!
 Your Jekyll site should now be live on GitHub Pages.

+## Use Giscus instead of Disqus

+Giscus is an alternative comment system, it make uses of GitHub Discussions feature, and has not tracking or ads.

+To use it instead of Discus, the page repository should fulfill these criterias:

+- The repository is a public repository
+- The discussion feature is enabled for the repository
+- The Giscus app is installed on the repository

+Follow installation guide on [giscus page](https://giscus.app/) and enable the giscus config on the `_config.yml`.

 ## Acknowledgements